With gun thefts on the rise, laws requiring gun owners and dealers to report lost or stolen guns can significantly help prevent gun trafficking.

 24 Hour Reporting

-In Hawaii, New York, and Rhode Island, owners must report the loss or theft of any firearm to local law enforcement within 24 hours of discovery.
+In Hawaii, New York, Rhode Island, and Washington, owners must report the loss or theft of any firearm to local law enforcement within 24 hours of discovery.
 In New York, the report must include “the facts and circumstances of the loss or theft,” including whether ammunition was stolen as well.
 Local law enforcement in New York then reports the information to the State Police.

 36 Hour Reporting